First the code for a small socket example.

 socketpair

-user, in user land, tells the Linux kernel, in kernel land, to do
+the user, in user land, tells the Linux kernel, in kernel land, to

-something.
-Usually kernel land is where the network stack and
+do something.
+Usually kernel land is where the network

-sockets live.
-In user land we are just given an ID number, a file
+stack and sockets live.
+In user land we are just given an ID

 Usually system calls are required to issue commands to the kernel.
 These are like function calls in C except that they cause a context switch.
 That is, a switch between user land context and kernel context.
 Exactly what that entails changes with every kernel version, hardware architecture and configuration.